 2. A Strategy (See #1 Above!)

 Recently I was facilitating a class and saw a long-time student that triggered a memory.
 This student had, at one point, handed me a printed copy of his trading plan.
 Without exaggeration, it was nearly 100 pages long.
 Candidly, I was a little humbled at how much thought he had put into it!
 No doubt, this was an exercise that took him several weeks to complete.

 I poured over the document for several days and came to the conclusion that it was far too complex for me to follow personally.
 I was thankful for the student, who so graciously shared their thinking, but it was not something I could adopt for myself.

 Seeing the student in class, I asked them about their trading plan – was it the same as before?
 Their response was perfect – the best of my memory the quote was:

 YES!
 I love that!
 Indeed, there is a correlation between simplicity and success.
 I’m reminded of Ford saying “You can have any color you want, so long as it’s black!”

 Simple.
 Successful.
 Profitable.

-> Keep it very simple and try our Trader's Club Membership, you'll receive trade ideas and market updates, as well as, so much more!!
+Keep it very simple and join our Trader's Club.
+You will receive trade ideas and market updates, as well as, so much more!!